By Roger Brown, ACS Laboratory CEO and Founder

 “The original COA said the Delta8 solution contained less than 0.3% THC, but ACS’s new Delta8 analysis told a different story.
 The results of the test showed the solution contained illicit levels of THC.
 We had to retire the whole batch but luckily ACS caught the error before we went to production,” said Stacey.

-Stacey’s story is another example that indicates the current testing methodology works too fast and may not clearly separate the cannabinoids.
+Stacey’s story is another example that indicates the current methodology works too fast and may not clearly separate the cannabinoids.
 As a result, the machine that reports the concentrations of Delta8 and Delta9 can accidentally integrate the two.
 When this happens, inexperienced labs will run into trouble.

-The methodology we developed at ACS Laboratory is unique because it allows our lab to perform analysis without accidentally combining these chemically similar compounds.
+The THC delta-8 testing methodology we developed at ACS Laboratory is unique because it allows our lab to perform analysis without accidentally combining these chemically similar compounds.
 The old method worked way too fast, so we elongated it and incorporated different standards and controls geared toward identifying the unique characteristics of Delta8.
 The process is much slower and more complicated but well worth the effort.

 As the hemp industry evolves, laboratories must continuously re-evaluate methods to ensure we’re producing valid results.
 Laboratories who fail to rise to the occasion will put their clients at risk.
 Luckily, ACS is filled with brilliant chemists who are constantly revolutionizing standards to stay ahead of the industry’s changing needs.
 Innovation and accuracy is the only way forward.